 Where to see marine life near Cape Town

 Hermanus is the whale-watching capital of South Africa.
 Sandwiched between the awesome Kleinriviersberge ridge and Walker Bay, it is a popular vacation town which draws a sizeable number of tourists in the summer.
-Visit in October/November when it’s sufficiently warm, there are less tourists and when you can spot the Southern Right Whales from viewing points built on the cliffs overlooking the bay.
+Visit in October/November when it’s sufficiently warm, there are less tourists and when you can spot the Southern Right whales from viewing points built on the cliffs overlooking the bay.
 If you’re visiting in September, don’t miss the annual Whale Festival in Hermanus which celebrates the return of the Southern Right whales to Walker Bay.

 If you don’t have the time to make the trip to Hermanus, you can also spot many whales from the shoreline in False Bay, close to Cape Town, in October.
-The road from Muizenberg to Simon’s Town winds along the bay’s shore – stop if you see a group of people along the road staring at the water; they’ve most likely spotted some whales (the closest I’ve ever gotten to a whale was close to Fish Hoek when, from the roadside, I spotted a pod of whales that were barely 20 meters away!).
+The road from Muizenberg (map) to Simon’s Town winds along the bay’s shore – stop if you see a group of people along the road staring at the water; they’ve most likely spotted some whales (the closest I’ve ever gotten to a whale was close to Fish Hoek when, from the roadside, I spotted a pod of whales that were barely 20 meters away!).
 Near Simon’s Town, you’ll find Boulders Beach which is famous for its colony of African penguins.

 The boat tour will take you along the shoreline for some close-ups with the many Great Whites in the area.
 They can be seen floating around, riding the waves.
 A chilling experience indeed.
 Hold on tight to the boat’s railings!
 There were also many Southern Right and Humpback whales, as well as dolphins.
 It is a truly exciting and, I found, soothing experience to see these inquisitive creatures frolic in the water.

 Read other Velvet Escape articles on South Africa.
 Here’s a selection:

 - Safaris in South Africa